The International Arbitration Review: Austria

 v The court system

-Although not required under the law, the revision of 2013 prompted the internal organisation of the Supreme Court to establish a specialised chamber (consisting of five Supreme Court judges) that is competent for all arbitration-related matters.
+Although not required under the law, the revision of 2013 prompted the internal organisation of the Supreme Court to establish a specialised chamber (consisting of five Supreme Court judges) that is competent for all arbitration-related matters mentioned in Section 615 ACCP (see Section II.i).
 This concentration on a limited number of judges should further enhance the reliability and consistency of the jurisprudence in the field of arbitration.

 The introduction of this single instance jurisdiction and the establishment of a specialised chamber within the Supreme Court demonstrate both the Austrian legislators' and judicature's awareness that the legal infrastructure is essential to foster arbitration proceedings seated in Austria.

-Apart from the Supreme Court, the other courts dealing with arbitration matters are the district courts, which rule on requests for interim measures, the enforcement of interim measures, and the enforcement of international and domestic awards.
+Apart from the Supreme Court, the other courts dealing with arbitration matters are the district courts, which rule on requests for interim measures, the enforcement of interim measures, and the enforcement of international and domestic awards as well as other civil courts (see Section II.i).

 vi Interim measures and judicial assistance

-Section 585 ACCP mirrors Article 9 of the Model Law, and stipulates that it is not incompatible with an arbitration agreement for a party to request an interim measure from a state court.
-An Austrian district court has international jurisdiction to issue an interim measure during or prior to arbitral proceedings if the debtor has its seat or habitual residence, or if the assets to be seized are located in, the court's district (see subsection v).
+Section 585 ACCP mirrors Article 9 of the Model Law and stipulates that it is not incompatible with an arbitration agreement for a party to request an interim measure from a state court.
+An Austrian district court has international jurisdiction to issue an interim measure during or prior to arbitral proceedings if the debtor has its seat or habitual residence, or if the assets to be seized are located, in the court's district (see Section I.v).
 Thus, it is not necessary that the seat of arbitration is also in Austria.
 Conversely, the fact that the seat of arbitration is in Austria does not necessarily mean that an Austrian district court is competent to issue an interim measure.

 Furthermore, Section 593(1) and (2) ACCP contain the requirements for an arbitral tribunal having its seat in Austria to issue interim or protective measures.
 Subsections (3) to (6) further govern the enforcement of such measures issued by any tribunal.
 It is noteworthy that these provisions on enforcement apply to measures issued by tribunals irrespective of whether a tribunal has its seat in Austria (see Section 577(2) ACCP).
 Thus, the Austrian arbitration law enables the enforcement of interim or protective measures issued by foreign arbitral tribunals without any requirement for exequatur proceedings.
 In addition, if a measure ordered by the tribunal (whether foreign or domestic) is unknown to Austrian law, the competent enforcement court shall, upon request and after having heard the other side, apply such measure that is most similar to the one ordered by the tribunal.